Eklavya's Blog

 Get Vim plugins

-Just go to ~/.vim/bundle and clone the git repositories of the plugins you need.
+Go to ~/.vim/pack/default/start (create this directory if it doesn't exist) and clone the git repositories of the plugins you need.
 You can see the list of plugins that I use at vimpackages.txt in my dotfiles.

 Install YouCompleteMe